Assistant Professor of Architecture

-Dorit Aviv, AIA, is an architect and researcher specializing in the fields of energy and ecology.
-Currently a Ph.D candidate at Princeton University, her work investigates the relationship between thermodynamics, geometry and material science.
+Dorit Aviv, PhD, AIA, is an Assistant Professor of Architecture at the Weitzman School of Design, specializing in energy and ecology.
+Her research centers on the relationship between thermodynamics, architectural design and material science.

-Her Current Projects include a prototype for passive cooling in desert climate built in collaboration with the University of Arizona and supported by a Microsoft Industry Grant, and a radiant cooling pavilion in Singapore, achieving below dew point surface cooling with no condensation, built in collaboration between Princeton University, ETH, UC Berkeley, and UBC.
+Her current projects include a prototype for passive cooling in desert climate built in collaboration with the University of Arizona and supported by a Microsoft Industry Grant, a net-zero off-grid floating lab on the East River, a Wharton Ripple grant for monitoring energy usage across the Penn campus using distributed ledger technology with William Braham, and a radiant cooling pavilion in Singapore, achieving below dewpoint surface cooling with no condensation, in collaboration with ETH, UC Berkeley, and UBC.

 Her recent peer reviewed publications include:

-Aviv, Dorit, Eric Teitelbaum, Tyler Kvochick, and Forrrest Meggers, “Generation and Simulation of Indoor Thermal Gradients.”
-Building Simulation 2019, Rome, 2019.
+Aviv, Dorit, Eric Teitelbaum, Tyler Kvochick, Kipp Bradford and Forrrest Meggers, “Generation and Simulation of Indoor Thermal Gradients: MRT for Asymmetric Radiant Heat Fluxes.”
+Proceedings of Building Simulation 2019: International Building Performance Association, Rome, 2019.

 Teitelbaum, Eric, Adam Rysanek, Jovan Pantelic, Dorit Aviv, Simon Obelz, Alexander Buff, Yongqiang Luo, Denon Sheppard, and Forrest Meggers.
 “Revisiting radiant cooling: condensation-free heat rejection using infrared-transparent enclosures of chilled panels.”
 Architectural Science Review (2019): 1-8.